awslabs/synchro-charts/packages/doc-site/docs/events.md

 ### `widgetUpdated`

-An event fired when via a widget, the configuration has been altered.
+An event fired when the configuration of a widget is altered.

 Currently, this event is only fired when

-  1. Titles of a widget are altered
+  1. The name of a `dataStream` is updated from within the legend

-  2. Y Annotation or threshold is dragged to a new value
+  2. A Y Annotation or Threshold is dragged to a new value

 ### `dateRangeChange`